AaltoSciComp/scicomp-docs/triton/tut/storage.rst

    Note that you must be on ``eduroam``, the ``aalto`` *with Aalto laptop*, or connected to the Aalto VPN.

-2. Or, use rsync, scp/sftp, or sshfs to transfer a file.
+2. Or, use rsync, sftp, or sshfs to transfer a file.

 3. (Advanced) If you have a Linux on Mac computer, study the ``rsync`` manual page and try to transfer a file.